9-1-1 Services for Traditional Wireline, VoIP and Wireless Phone Services

 Text with 9-1-1 Service for Canadians with hearing or speech impairments (T911)

-In certain areas, text message access to 9-1-1 services is now available for hearing or speech impaired Canadians.
+Text message access to 9-1-1 services is now available for hearing or speech impaired Canadians in most areas of Canada.

 Telephone and wireless companies have made the upgrades needed to support Text with 9-1-1 service.
 It is now up to 9-1-1 call centers to implement certain changes to their systems and make this service available.
 9-1-1 call centers are operated by municipal and provincial/territorial governments.